vsch/stm8-multi-tasker/README.md

   capability when a task exceeds maximum time slice, configured in timer ticks.

   Each process has 9 bytes of overhead + its stack area size.
-Since each process is a QNode it can be waiting for at most one Timer, Signal or Semaphone, while waiting it is linked into the corresponding queue.
+Since each process is a QNode it can be waiting for at most one Timer, Event or Semaphone, while waiting it is linked into the corresponding queue.

   * `void InitTasks()` - initialize scheduler data structures.
 Do this on reset before enabling